Policies

 Cinéma & Cie editors guarantee that such editorial discretion is not inappropriately used to suppress inconvenient comments.
 Should there be good reasons to involve additional reviewers at a late stage in the process, it is clearly communicated to authors.
 The final editorial decision and reasons for this are clearly communicated to authors and reviewers.
 If a paper is rejected, Cinéma & Cie editors welcome appeals from authors.
 Editors, however, are not obliged to overturn their decision.

 Cinéma & Cie editors are not involved in decisions about papers in which they have a conflict of interest, for example if they work or have worked in the same institution and collaborated with the authors, if they own stock in a particular company, or if they have a personal relationship with the authors.
-Cinéma & Cie has a process in place to handle papers submitted by editors or editorial board members to ensure unbiased and independent handling of such papers.
-This process is stated in the information for authors.
+Articles authored by members of the Journal’s Boards shall undergo a review process in compliance with Publication Ethics, ensuring full transparency and the absence of any conflicts of interest.
+Any Author’s membership in the Journal’s Boards shall be explicitly disclosed in the full text or in the article metadata.

-Cinéma & Cie editors may reject a paper without peer review (desk rejection) when it is deemed unsuitable for the journal’s readers or is of poor quality.
-This decision is made in a fair and unbiased way and the criteria used to make this decision are made explicit to the author.
-The decision not to send a paper for peer review is only based on the academic content of the paper, and it is not influenced by the nature of the authors or their host institution.
+Cinéma & Cie editors may reject a paper submitted either for the Special Issue or the Beyond Cinema section without peer review (desk rejection) when it is deemed unsuitable for the Journal’s readers or is of poor quality.
+For the Special Issues, this decision will be made by the deadline indicated in the corresponding Call for Papers.
+For the Beyond Cinema section, authors will be first notified within two months of submission.
+If their article has been assessed for suitability by the section’s editors, it will be peer-reviewed by anonymous, expert referees.
+The outcomes of the peer-reviewing process will be notified to the author within six months.
+The decision not to send a paper for peer review is made in a fair and unbiased way and the criteria used to make this decision are made explicit to the authors.
+This decision is based only on the academic content of the paper, and it is not influenced by the nature of the authors or their host institution.

 Cinéma & Cie editors organize and use peer review fairly and wisely.
-The peer review processes is clearly explained in the information for authors' page on the journal's website, where it is also indicated which parts of the journal are peer reviewed.
+The peer review processes are clearly explained in the information for authors’ page on the Journal’s website, which also indicates which parts of the Journal are peer reviewed.

 The Journal selects papers to be published through double-blind peer review.

-If an article received two opposed reviews, the editors would request a third expertise in order to preserve neutrality.
-The editors and the editorial staff of Cinéma & Cie is not allowed to serve as a reviewer.
+If an article received two opposing reviews, the editors will generally request a third expert’s opinion in order to preserve neutrality.
+Scientific Editorial Board members of Cinéma & Cie are not allowed to serve as reviewers.
+Advisory Board members, on the other hand, may assume the role of reviewers.

 Peer review assists the editor in the decision-making process, and in improving the quality of the published paper by reviewing the manuscript objectively, in a timely manner.